Windermere schoolboy, Leon Parker, has become the Under 10 North West Cyclocross League Champion, as well as the…

 The Forest School site within the grounds of Windermere School’s Elleray Campus provides a wealth of opportunities for exploration and personal development.

 There are small trees and bushes to climb, magical places to hide, spaces for den building, secret passageways through shrubbery and a log circle for stories, songs, discoveries and even toasted marshmallows.

 The sessions are delivered by our residential Level 3 qualified instructor.
-Each Forest School is unique and we have designed ours to utilise the wonderful wooded grounds of nearly 20 acres.
-The Forest School sessions take place either at the Forest School site or elsewhere in the grounds, depending on the focus of the session.
+Each Forest School is unique and we have designed ours to utilise the wonderful wooded grounds of nearly 20 acres here in the Lake District.

-Pupils from Pre-School to Year 2 take part in weekly Forest School sessions throughout the school year.
-These sessions focus on specialised woodland activities with our youngest children and it is here that we start to nurture the life skills that we believe are so important in children’s education:
+Pupils from Pre-School, Reception, Year 1 and Year 2 take part in weekly Forest School sessions throughout each school year.
+The focus is on specialised woodland activities with our youngest children, and here we start to nurture the life skills that we believe are so important in children’s education:

 During Forest School sessions, students learn about topics such as: how to identify local species of plant and wildlife, how to care for and conserve our environment, how to build a den, tool use (peelers, saws, flint and steel), making boats, dam building and storytelling and role play.

 The students are encouraged to follow their own personal journey of development by setting a series of self-motivated and achievable goals.
 This helps to foster a sense of responsibility and pride in their achievements.